 Evolutionary Arts Hackney (EartH) announces first European live music venue installation of L-ISA Immersive Hyperreal Sound technology

 This September sees the launch of Evolutionary Arts Hackney (EartH), an exciting new cultural venue in Dalston in the heart of East London.
-This multifaceted project, which has initiatives to serve the local community at its heart, will feature the first permanent installation of L-ISA Immersive Hyperreal Sound technology in a European live music venue.
+This multifaceted project, which has initiatives to serve the local community at its heart, will feature the first permanent installation of L-ISA Immersive Hyperreal Sound technology in a European live music venue, installed by Adlib.

 The restoration and redesign of the art deco cinema, laid derelict for 40 years, is a project that has been brought to life by the team behind Village Underground, the Shoreditch venue founded by Auro Foxcroft and known for its commitment to experimental and innovative performance and art.
 Built on the belief that art brings change, progress and transformation, EartH will be curated to span art forms and a multitude of genres and voices encompassing an international live music programme, performance art, special talks and debates, comedy, and film.
 EartH is partly funded through the social investment community in support of the project’s ambitious arts and social impact work to serve the local community, giving space, resources and new opportunities, particularly to young people in Hackney.
 EartH is a multi-functional venue made up of three main areas; The Theatre that gives a huge sense of scale, a separate Concert Hall and a vibrant new restaurant and social space.